Assessment of the Earth orientation parameter accuracy from concurrent VLBI observations: Abstract

 \section{Abstract}

 { We have assessed accuracy of estimates of Earth orientation parameters (EOP) determined from several very long baseline interferometry (VLBI) observing programs that ran concurrently at different networks.
 We consider that the root mean square of differences in EOP estimates derived from concurrent observations is a reliable measure of accuracy.
-We confirmed that formal errors based on the assumption that the noise in observables is uncorrelated are close to useless.
+We confirmed that formal errors based on the assumption that the noise in observables is uncorrelated \chalp{are close to useless}{have a limited use}.
 We found no evidence that advanced scheduling strategies with special considerations regarding the ability to better solve for atmospheric path in zenith direction applied for 1-hr single-baseline sessions have any measurable impact on the accuracy of EOP estimates.
 From this, we conclude that there is a certain limit in our ability to solve for the atmospheric path delay using microwave observations themselves and a scheduling strategy is not the factor that impairs accuracy of EOP determination.
-We determined that EOP errors vary with season, being smaller in winter and greater in summer.
-We found that the EOP errors are scaled with an increase in duration of an observing session as a broken power law with the power of -0.3 at durations longer than 2--4 hours, which we explain as manifestation of the presence of correlations in the atmospheric noise.
+We determined that EOP errors vary with season, being smaller in winter and greater in summer. \addlp{We got the quantitative estimate of the impact of unmodeled source structure on EOP estimates and we found that the seasonal extra variance is one order of magnitude greater than the impact of source structure.} We \chalp{found}{established} that the EOP errors are scaled with an increase in duration of an observing session as a broken power law with the power of -0.3 at durations longer than 2--4 hours, which we explain as a manifestation of the presence of correlations in the atmospheric noise. }